dtcenter/MET/docs/Users_Guide/masking.rst

 2. The **mask_file** argument defines the masking information, see below.

-• For "poly", "poly_xy", "box", "circle", and "track" masking, specify an ASCII Lat/Lon file (see :ref:`Types of masking available in gen_vx_mask` for details on how to construct the ASCII Lat/Lon file).
+• For "poly", "poly_xy", "box", "circle", and "track" masking, specify an ASCII Lat/Lon file (see :ref:`Types_of_masking_gen_vx_mask` for details on how to construct the ASCII Lat/Lon file).

 • For "grid" and "data" masking, specify a gridded data file.